 Step 7: Generalisation

-Generalisation is the final step in the articulation therapy process.
-When a child has mastered a target sound in words, phrases, sentences, stories and in conversation, it is time to watch out for carryover/generalisation across all areas (e.g. in the car, at mealtime, at the playground, at the movies).
-If you find that they are not producing the target sound accurately in daily speech in different contexts, let their speech and language therapist know.
-They may need some more practice at conversation or sentence level.
+The final step in the articulation therapy process is generalisation.
+Once a child has mastered a target sound in words, phrases, sentences, stories, and conversation, it is time to watch for carryover in daily speech across all contexts (e.g. in the car, at mealtime, at the playground, at the movies).
+If you notice that the target sound is not being produced accurately in daily speech, let their speech and language therapist know.
+They may need additional practice at the conversation or sentence level.

 Progression Through the 7 Steps of Articulation Therapy

 It is important to note that not all children will progress through these steps at the same rate.
 Some may move quickly from one step to the next, while others may need more time and practice at each step.
 It is also important to keep in mind that articulation therapy is not a quick fix – it takes time and consistent practice to make progress.